-If I have directed an employee to work at a remote work site, is the length of the assignment long enough to implicate the Telecommuting (Remote Work) Policy?
+If I have directed an employee to work at a remote work site, is the length of the assignment long enough to implicate the Telecommuting Policy?

-See the policy for the definition of workplace flexibility, hybrid remote work and fully remote work.
-Sending an employee to a conference, for example, would not likely be a long enough assignment to go beyond workplace flexibility.
-If the assignment
+See the policy for the definition of intermittent, short term and longterm telecommuting.
+Sending an employee to a conference, for example, would not likely be a long enough assignment to go beyond intermittent telecommuting.
+If the assignment does not meet the duration requirements (longer than 10 consecutive business days to constitute short-term telecommuting, longer than 3 months to